Bucs’ Creamsicle uniforms were seen as a look of losers, but a comeback could be afoot

 Alas, it was not to be, at least not this year.
-Under the NFL’s “one-shell rule” that was established in 2013, teams are allowed to utilize only one set of helmet shells for games and practices per season, ostensibly because of safety: The thinking goes that broken-in helmets are safer than brand-new ones.
+Under the NFL’s “one-shell rule” that was established in 2013, teams are allowed to use only one set of helmet shells for games and practices per season, ostensibly because of safety: The thinking goes that broken-in helmets are safer than brand-new ones.
 Teams can change the decals on their helmets for one-off uniform changes, but wholesale midseason repainting is not allowed because the helmets would take too long to dry and would not be available for use during midweek practices.

 While teams have mixed and matched throwback uniforms with modern-era helmets in the past, this isn’t really an option for the Bucs because their red-and-pewter color scheme would clash with the orange-and-white helmets they used to wear.
 So when Brady and the Bucs take the field against the Chiefs on Super Bowl Sunday, they will be sporting their modern look and not the gloriously weird orange-and-white uniforms they wore for the first two decades of their existence.
 (Thankfully, the Bucs ditched the silly digital-clock numbers that overwhelmed their jerseys before this season.)